Guidance for families and friends of people in prison in England and Wales during the coronavirus pandemic.

 Prison visits in England & Wales

-From 29 March, prisons in England and Wales will resume social visits when it is safe to do so.
-This will be when a prison achieves stage 3 of the National Framework for Prisons.
+Prisons in England and Wales are resuming social visits when it is safe to do so.
+This is when a prison achieves stage 3 of the National Framework for Prisons.
 This decision will be made by HM Prison & Probation Service (HMPPS) in partnership with health partners.